Special Topic Calls

 • Policy and advocacy: Governance, political engagement, and policy design in support of values-based food systems

 Program, Policy and Practice briefs are peer-reviewed and follow a concise format (approximately 600-word narrative, plus references and resource links).
-See the JAFSCD brief guidelines for guidance.
+See the JAFSCD Briefs guidelines for guidance.

 VCC Briefs require presubmission evaluation and invitation.
 To submit a query form and share your draft, CLICK HERE.
 Associate Editor Anaya Hall will follow up with you within two weeks with a decision on whether you are invited to submit your brief for peer review.

-For more information about the VCC Editorial Circle or the VCC briefs series, contact the VCC associate editor, Dr. Anaya Hall.
+For more information about the VCC Editorial Circle or the VCC briefs series, contact JAFSCD's VCC Associate Editor Dr. Anaya Hall.